kjs3/flux-from-scratch/README.md

 This repo walks through implementing the Flux architecture and uses git tags to mark progressive steps.

-Step 1:

-Starting with a _very_ simple single page todo app built with React.
-The app does almost nothing at this point except `console.log` its intentions.

 ### Install/Running the app:

 * Install io.js - This app was build using io.js v2.2.1 but it may run on other versions.